1. KNOWLEDGE BASE EQUIMETRE

 2. Look at the key parameters

-• Key speed parameters: max speed, best 600m, best 200m.
 NB: During the race, the times on 200m are around 11-12s, on 600m around 35-36s.

 • Key cardio parameters: max HR, after the effort, after 15 minutes of recovery.
 A well-assimilated training will show low levels of HR.
-NB: passing the 100bpm mark after the effort, and the 90bpm mark at 15 minutes gives an idea of the correct recovery.

-3. Analyze heart rate and recovery in more depth
+3. Analyze heart rate and recovery more in depth

 Quality of the recovery Level of HR corresponding (for information) Details